NMiller20/sort-o-3LuckyDuckies/README.md

 #### Worst Case:
 * Worst case when the array is in decreasing order (completely unsorted). ex: [8,6,4,2,0]
 * In each pass, you move one more element to the right until it reaches its final position.
-If the array is furthest from sorted, no elements start off in the final position, and they must all be moved.
-Thus, n-1 passes are needed.
+If the array is furthest from sorted, no elements start off in the final position, and all but the very last element must be moved.
+Thus, n passes are needed.
-*
+* In each pass x, x-1 comparisons and swaps need to be made to ensure that all of the elements that aren't yet guaranteed to be in the correct position are swapped as needed.
+If you were to add up all of the comparisons and swaps, you would get (n-1 + (n-2 ...
+(1), which is (n-1)(n)/2.
+Removing all constants and coefficients from this expression to account for differences in different computers, you get n^2
-* swapped over right and right again until they reach that final position in each swap.
-Because the array is in decreasing order, elements must swap the most amount of times to get to their final positions.
+* **Time Complexity big-O classification: O(n^2) swaps, O(n passes, O(n^2) comparisons.
+Thus, the algorithm as a whole is

 Best Cases: